-The master's program prepares students for professional positions in the fields of adult learning and organizational development.
+The M.Ed. program prepares students for professional positions in the fields of adult learning and organizational development.

 Temple's program supports professionals whose work focuses on facilitating developmental changes in individuals, teams and organizations.